SMT-COMP/postprocessors/model-validation-track/README.md

 ### Usage

-The `ModelValidator.py` script uses the pySMT [pySMT](https://github.com/pysmt/pysmt) version packaged in this repository (pysmt.tar.xz).
-To run use `PYTHONPATH="pysmt" python2 ModelValidator.py`.
+The `ModelValidator.py` script uses the pySMT [pySMT](https://github.com/pysmt/pysmt) version packaged in this repository (pysmt.tar.gz).
+To run use `PYTHONPATH="pysmt" python3 ModelValidator.py`.
 See the [pySMT documentation](https://pysmt.readthedocs.io) for more information about pySMT.